-The Alliance for Learning in World History (ALWH) is a collaboration of educators and history scholars organized to advance the teaching and learning of world history in classrooms—in the U.S. and in every part of the world.
+The Alliance for Learning in World History (ALWH) is a collaboration of educators and history scholars organized to advance the teaching and learning of world history in classrooms—in the U.S. and globally.
 ALWH links leading practitioners in world history scholarship, curriculum, teacher preparation, professional development, and educational research.

 Undergraduate Internship Program

-The WHC is developing an Undergraduate Internship Program with a focus on training in digital history.
-This initiative will permit students to practice digital history, complete digital publications, and perform independent research.
-As it grows and persists, the initiative will gradually produce a world historical map of engaging projects.
+The WHC offers an Undergraduate Internship Program called the Digital Atlas Design Internship which focused on training in digital history.
+This internship permits students to practice digital history, complete digital publications, and perform independent research.
+As it grows and persists, final research projects will produce a world historical map of engaging projects.

 Graduate Student Assistants

 The World History Center funds a one semester Graduate Student Assistant (GSA) position in Public History each academic year.
 The program is open to any Pitt graduate student with an interest in world history and creating a public-facing project with the goal of communicating with a non-academic audience about a topic in the transregional or global past.